moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

 Instead of deploying the Batch Precompile, you will access the interface given the address of the precompiled contract:

 1. Click on the **Deploy and Run** tab directly below the **Compile** tab in Remix.
-Please note the precompiled contract is already deployed
+Please note that the precompiled contract is already deployed
 2. Make sure **Injected Provider - MetaMask** is selected in the **ENVIRONMENT** dropdown.
 Once you select **Injected Provider - MetaMask**, you might be prompted by MetaMask to connect your account to Remix
 3. Make sure the correct account is displayed under **ACCOUNT**
 4. Ensure **Batch.sol** is selected in the **CONTRACT** dropdown.
 Since this is a precompiled contract, there is no need to deploy any code.
-Instead we are going to provide the address of the precompile in the **At Address** field
+Instead, we are going to provide the address of the precompile in the **At Address** field
 5. Provide the address of the Batch Precompile: `{{networks.dancebox.precompiles.batch}}` and click **At Address**

 ![Access the address](/images/builders/interact/ethereum-api/precompiles/batch/batch-2.webp)